 Despite the notion of game jams being an intense crunch experience involving no sleep and many energy drinks, you should still approach smaller jams (i.e. Ludum Dare) like you're making a game in two days, not 48 hours.
 Staying up for the hell of it when you know you aren't performing at your best is only going to delay your development process.

 Most jam games are ultimately 50% of what the developer had in mind.
-Don't be discouraged when most of your ideas lead to nothing, it just be like that sometimes.
-It really do.
+Don't be discouraged when most of your ideas lead to nothing, it's really more about the fun of making something than the end result.

-This is how you get followers as well as others outside the jam community to play your game.
+This is how you get new followers, as well as get existing ones (maybe even some others outside the jam community) to play your game.

 Game jams can be very taxing on a person.
 In jam communities there's this joke about the dreaded "mid-jam crisis", it's happened to all of us at some point.
-You become attached to your project and after putting all your eggs in the basket to make a perfect game, you start to pick up on its flaws.
-The game doesn't really fit the theme, you can't finish it in time, etc...
+You become attached to your project and after putting all your eggs in the basket to make the perfect game, you start to pick up on its worst flaws.
+It isn't fun, it doesn't really fit the theme, you can't finish it in time, etc...

 If you're dead set on making the deadline, you can prevent this "mid-jam crisis" by spending more time fleshing out your ideas before writing a single line of code.
 Forcing yourself to take breaks can also go a long way.